Atharva-Rege/Atharva-Rege/README.md

 ![Linux](https://img.shields.io/badge/Linux-FCC624?style=for-the-badge&logo=linux&logoColor=black)

 ## 🌟 Projects
-- **The Brush of Spells**: Implemented Text-Guided Image Inpainting over image-text birds dataset
+- **The Brush of Spells**: Built a **Text-Guided Image Inpainting** model using GANs on an image-text paired dataset.
-- **Diffusion-based Image Generation**: Developed a diffusion model from scratch
+- **Diffusion-based Image Generation**: Developed a **diffusion** model from scratch for image generation.
-- **Vision Kinect**: Developed an interactive Tetris game controlled using Hand Gestures, detected using **Object Detection**.
+- **Vision Kinect**: Developed a Tetris gaming interface controlled using Hand Gestures, which are detected using **Object Detection** models like YOLO.
-- **FinBot-AI**: Built a **Retrieval-Augmented Generation (RAG)**-based QA chatbot using LangChain
+- **FinBot-AI**: Built a **Retrieval-Augmented Generation (RAG)**-based Q&A chatbot using LangChain.
-- **Automatic OMR Scanner and Evaluator**: Combinational and Sequential Circuit-based OMR Machine for calculating marks for answer sheets.
+- **Automatic OMR Scanner and Evaluator**: Applied Combinational and Sequential Circuits to build an OMR Machine for automated score calculation of answer sheets.

 ## 📊 GitHub Stats